tapjs/tapjs/docs/src/content/docs/cli/index.md

                          back to the default if an earlier option (or config file) set it differently.

+  --before=<module>      A node program to be run before test files are
+                         executed.

+                         Exiting with a non-zero status code or a signal will fail the test run and exit the process in error.

+  --after=<module>       A node program to be executed after tests are finished.

+                         This will be run even if a test in the series fails with a bailout, but it will *not* be run if a --before script fails.

+                         Exiting with a non-zero status code or a signal will fail the test run and exit the process in error.

 Code Coverage Options:

   Tap uses the nyc module internally to provide code coverage, so there is no